drduh/YubiKey-Guide/README.md

 ## Using multiple YubiKeys

-When a GnuPG key is added to YubiKey using `keytocard`, the credential is deleted from the keyring and a **stub** pointing to the YubiKey is added.
+When a GnuPG key is added to YubiKey using `keytocard`, the credential is deleted from the keyring and a local reference ('stub') pointing to the card is added.
 The stub identifies the GnuPG key ID and YubiKey serial number.

 When a Subkey is added to an additional YubiKey, the stub is overwritten and will now point to the latest YubiKey.
 GnuPG will request a specific YubiKey by serial number, as referenced by the stub, and will not recognize another YubiKey with a different serial number.